civilservicelgbt/civilservicelgbt.github.io/_pages/vacancies.md

 ---

-### Vice Chair – Operations

-As "Vice Chair – Operations" you'll be responsible for the good running of the Civil Service LGBT+ Network.
-This includes managing our governance, ensuring our business plan is maintained, and supporting the administrative activities of the Network.
-You'll be part of our senior leadership team, helping us to lead the Network as a whole.

-#### Responsibilities

-In this role you will:

-- manage and update our rules and procedures, including our constitution, mission statement and objectives
-- maintain and continually develop our business plan
-- support the chair in managing our day-to-day administrative processes

-As a vice chair, your role will likely take up to 3 hours a week of your time.
-This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

-<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Operations role" class="button">Email us about this role</a>

----

 ### Vice Chair – Policy and data

 As "Vice Chair – Policy and data" you'll be responsible ensuring the Civil Service LGBT+ Network can act as a centre of expertise and knowledge about the experiences of LGBT+ people working in the Civil Service.
 You'll help us build a robust evidence base, and use that evidence base to support local networks and feed into Civil Service policy development.
 You'll be also part of our senior leadership team, helping us to lead the Network as a whole.